-The Learning Commons at Dr. Gerald P. Probe school is an inclusive, flexible, learner-centered space for collaboration, inquiry, imagination and play.
-This space occurs both virtually and physically in classrooms and in the Learning Commons.
-The key component of a Learning Commons are makerspaces, which utilize creativity and free-thinking of students to learn, create or master design components from different modalities.
+The Learning Commons is an inclusive, flexible, learner-centered space for collaboration, inquiry, imagination, and play.
+We are excited to continue to see our Makerspace grow and for students to develop their skills as "makers" both in the Learning Commons and in the classroom.
+Makerspaces utilize creativity and collaboration for making, learning, exploring, and sharing.
 Examples are makerspace centers at Dr. Probe include magnetic gears, designing wooden rollercoasters, robotics and working with circuits and conducting electricity.

-The Learning Commons encourages student creativity and self-guided learning utilizing books, applicable technology and working with small groups both in classrooms with portable makerspaces, as well as in the Learning Commons.
+In the Learning Commons, students are also supported to develop competencies or the knowledge, skills, and attitudes for successful learning, living and working.